next-exp/IC/readme.md

 3. Download the migration scripts

-   `git clone https://github.com/nextic/IC.git --single-branch --branch lfs-migration-scripts <destination dir>`
+   `git clone https://github.com/nextic/IC.git --single-branch --branch lfs-migration-scripts lfs-migration-scripts`

-4. `cd <destination dir>`
+4. `cd lfs-migration-scripts`

-5. `bash create-migration-clone.sh <IC migration clone destination dir>`
+5. `bash create-migration-clone.sh IC-lfs`

 6. Any branch that you have been working on and will want to merge to `nextic` needs to be migrated to LFS.
-The migration scipts will fetch such branches from a `nextic` fork.
+The migration scripts will fetch such branches from a `nextic` fork.
 You must push **all** the work you have done on such branches, to your fork *before* using `migrate-branch-to-lfs.sh`.
 In other words make sure that the branch in your fork is not behind the corresponding branch in your local repository.

-7. Add your fork as a remote in the clone you placed into `<IC migration clone destination dir>` in step 5 above.
+7. Add your fork as a remote in the clone you placed into `IC-LFS` in step 5 above.

-8. `bash migrate-branch-to-lfs.sh <migration repo> <remote> <branch>`
+8. `bash migrate-branch-to-lfs.sh IC-lfs <remote> <branch>`

    where

-   + `<migration repo>` is the clone you created in step 5 above.
+   + `IC-lfs` is the clone you created in step 5 above.

    + `<remote>` is the one you added in step 7 above.

    + `<branch>` is the name of a branch on `<remote>` that you want to migrate to LFS.

-9. If the process succeeds, a new branch with the name `LFS.<branch>` will be created in `<migration repo>`.
+9. If the process succeeds, a new branch with the name `LFS.<branch>` will be created in `IC-lfs`.
 Once you are satisfied that this branch is OK, you can push it to your fork.
 To do this you will need your user and password for the gitlab server on step 1.